waterdrinkerAP/deathland/Deathland_lore.md

 [K] Kavadar: -Your lies are sharper than your trident, Semigod! <br/>
 Buble'Blu: - No!
 Dodger, listen to me, I can help you!
 I can help you find the way to Terrene.
 Just let me be!<br/>
-- Your lies will not be able to hurt anyone anymore!
+-Your lies will not be able to hurt anyone anymore!
 Goodbye, Samigod! <br/>
 *absorbs the blue power from the semigod*<br/>
 |Player receives something|

 [S] Kavadar: -Your lies are sharper than your trident, Semigod! <br/>
 Buble'Blu: - No!
 Dodger, listen to me, I can help you!
 I can help you find the way to Terrene.
 Just let me be!<br/>
-- First tell me what is happening and why everyone tries to kill me ? <br/>
+-First tell me what is happening and why everyone tries to kill me ? <br/>
-- If the other rulers find out that I told you they will kill me! <br/>
+-If the other rulers find out that I told you they will kill me! <br/>
-- It's either them or me.
+-It's either them or me.
 Which do you choose? <br/>
 -oh...
 Ok, ok.
 I will tell you.
 Now listen.
 Dodgers like you are meant to go back to the realm you came from.
 You were a good person there probably.
 Talanted at something.
 But since
 The Long Forgotten Gods fell we decided not to let anyone come back anymore.<br/>
 -Wait...
 What?
 I...
 I again have more questions than answers.
 Why and how did I came here?
 What are these gods?
 Why you don't allow people to go to this realm?
 What is happening?<br/>